DatGreekChick/learning-go-in-public/posts/Day1.md

 reality might be different, but that's part of my learning process given my experience!

+Code snippets are lifted directly from the tutorial, though I occasionally add my own commentary or change things ever so slightly.

 #### Imports and exports

 You can write multiple `import` statements on each line, but the preferred